disler/poc-realtime-ai-assistant/TOOLS.md

 - `get_current_time`: Returns the current time.
 - `get_random_number`: Returns a random number between 1 and 100.
 - `open_browser`: Opens a browser tab with the best-fitting URL based on the user's prompt.
-- `generate_diagram`: Generates mermaid diagrams based on the user's prompt.
 - `runnable_code_check`: Checks if the code in the specified file is runnable and provides necessary changes if not.
 - `run_python`: Executes a Python script from the `scratch_pad_dir` based on the user's prompt and returns the output.